SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Most real-world tests require setup before the test begins (such as opening a browser or creating test data), and cleanup after the test finishes (such as closing the browser or deleting test data).
 Robot supports setup and teardown at both the suite level (such as opening the browser before the first test, *and* closing the browser after the last test) and the test level (such as opening and closing the browser at the start *and* the end of the test).

-If you run the ``create_contact.robot`` test case several times, you add a new ``Contact`` record to your scratch org each time it runs.
+If you run the ``new_contact_record.robot`` test case several times, you add a new ``Contact`` record to your scratch org each time it runs.
 If you have a test that requires a specific number of ``Contact`` records, the test can fail the second time you run it.
 To maintain the required number, you can add a teardown that deletes any ``Contact`` records created by running the test.

-Let's modify the ``create_contact.robot`` test case with a ``Suite Teardown`` that deletes the ``Contact`` records created by any tests in the suite.
-(The ``Salesforce Insert`` keyword keeps track of the IDs of the records created.
-The ``Delete session records`` keyword deletes those records.)
+Let's modify the ``new_contact_record.robot`` test case with a ``Suite Teardown`` that deletes the ``Contact`` records created by any tests in the suite.

 .. code-block:: robotframework